Eric McAdoo | March 1, 2017

 CenturyLink Internet Service Modems

-CenturyLink is very flexible when it comes to modems.
+CenturyLink is flexible when it comes to modems.
 There are many models compatible with offered services.
 Some modems are combination devices that permit fiber optic or DSL Internet communication along with VOIP (Voice Over Internet Protocol) telephone service and digital television.
 The actual brand and model of modem needed depends on the services subscribed to and the infrastructure of the available services at the home’s physical address.
 Typical CenturyLink modems include models made by Westell, Actiontec, Zyxell, Technicolor, Thompson, Motorola, Cisco, D-Link and Netopia.

 Leasing Versus Buying Modems

 Customers have the option of providing their own compatible modems they have purchased elsewhere.
 CenturyLink also offers modems for purchase or leasing.
 The benefit of purchasing a modem is not having a monthly leasing fee.
-However, CenturyLink offers modems for as little as $9.99 per month that are perpetually covered under warranty for as long as they are leased.
+However, CenturyLink offers modems that are perpetually covered under warranty for as long as they are leased.
 Except for fiber optic, CenturyLink modems typically connect to the Internet through telephone digital subscriber lines (DSL).
 They also need to be plugged into electrical outlets for power.
 Surge protectors can protect against power surges that come in over electrical lines, but thunderstorms can cause telephone line power surges.
 Since setup manuals advise to not route DSL connections through aftermarket surge suppressors to achieve the best performance, leased CenturyLink modems are covered for this sort of damage.

 Best Place to Locate Modems With Built-In Wireless Routers

-Many modern Internet modems have built in wireless routers.
+Many modern Internet modems have built-in wireless routers.
 Routers connect all the devices in a home to the modem.
 Placement is important for strong signals that permit the fastest connection speeds.
 Choosing a central location in homes is best.
 This way, signals propagate equally in all directions.
 Placing modems with wireless routers on top floors of homes helps with stronger signal reception on connected wireless devices.
 Tall furniture is usually a good spot in single story homes.

 If home occupants desire good signal while outdoors on a porch, deck or patio, placement close to an outside wall, window or doorway next to the outdoor space results in stronger signals.
 External antennas on modems with wireless routers should be in an upright position.
 Some users may find that dual antenna devices placed on the first floor can give better second floor signal if one antenna is positioned horizontally.
 If no external antennas are present, the devices should be oriented vertically or horizontally as their operation manuals indicate.
 Keeping combo modem/router hardware away from masonry walls, microwave ovens and metal helps in not obstructing signals.